-Our system will not require any programming and our controls will be a simple sensor and switch.
-Our sensor will be a simple float switch that will move up and down with the water level inside the holding tanks.
-Once the water has drained to the specified level, the switch will use a relay to send a signal to the control valve, informing it to change positions between the pressure line from the boiler (at 50 psi) and the pressure line from the condenser (at atmospheric pressure).
-This will allow the tanks to either drain or fill, respectively, and maintain the appropriate flow rate of 3 gpm desired in the prototype.
+Our system did not require any programming and our controls were a simple sensor and switch.
+Our sensor was a simple float switch that moved up and down with the water level inside the holding tanks.
+Once the water has drained to the specified level, the sensor uses a relay to send a signal to the control valve, informing it to change positions between the pressure line from the boiler (at 50 psi) and the pressure line from the condenser (at atmospheric pressure).
+This allows the tanks to either drain or fill, respectively, and maintain the appropriate flow rate of 3 gpm desired in the prototype.